-What do the sheen of your hair, the smooth texture your skin, and the strength of your nails have in common?
-They wouldn’t be possible without these vitamins, minerals, and other beauty-boosting nutrients.
+What do the sheen of your hair, the smooth texture of your skin, and the strength of your nails have in common?
+They wouldn’t be possible without these beauty-supporting nutrients.

-True beauty may lie on the inside, but there’s no denying that a quality diet contributes to an outward appearance of health and vitality (while an overly processed diet can ramp up inflammation and accelerate the skin aging process1).
-Research suggests that several key nutrients—most of which can be found in Ka’Chava—go above and beyond to help brighten your skin, strengthen your nails, and lend your hair a little extra luster.
+True beauty may lie on the inside, but there’s no denying that a quality diet contributes to an outward appearance of health and vitality.
+Getting the recommended amounts of several fundamental nutrients—most of which can be found in Ka’Chava—is essential for supporting hair, skin, and nail health.

 -